-Category Expression Description absolute value of Takes the absolute value of a number. as integer Rounds a calculation to the nearest whole number. +, -, , / Sum, difference, product and ratio of two numbers. - wikle aki - to the power of Raises one number to the power of another. arithmetic In Calculates the natural (base e) logarithm of a number. log Calculates the logarithm (base 10) of a number. ехр Calculates e (Euler's number) to the power of a number. sum across episodes of The total value, across all episodes, of an attribute. comporicon <, <=, >, >= Compares two numerical values. comparison <x<< td="">Compares a value (x) with two values at once.</x<<> Compares a value (x) with two values at once. max, min The maximum and minimum values for an attribute, amongst all episodes. mean Average of the numerical values. statistical baseline mean of first analysis values Average of a "window" of values beginning sometime in the past. beginning days ago standard deviation Standard deviation of the numerical values. is, is not, are, are not Compares text values, ignoring case.
-Also compares numeric values for equality. as one line Converts multi-line text to a single line are all the same Identifies sample sequences that all have the same value. has changed since last episode Identifies sample sequences in which there is a change between the current and second-last values. contains, does not contain Analyses text strings for presence or absence of substrings (case insensitive). starts with, ends with Identifies samples that start or end with a particular text fragment (case insensitive). append Appends the text value of one attribute to another. disking at a selection of Appends together the distinct text values across episodes of a single attribute to distinct values of produce a comma separated, alphabetically ordered list. list of values Appends together the text values across episodes of a single attribute to produce list of values a list separated by new lines. text analys is text after Extracts the phrase after a matching phrase. and text before Extracts the phrase before a matching phrase. manipulation part of split by For extracting elements from a list in which elements are separated by a fixed part or spile by token. text between Extracts the phrase between two phrases. text of between and Extracts the phrase (substring) bounded by two positions in some text. character of at position Extracts the symbol at a given position in a string of text. first match in of Extracts a phrase defined by a regular expression from some text. first match in of calculated Extracts a phrase defined by a regular expression from some text, with the regular per-episode expression itself a calculation. matches Detects samples in which text matching a regular expression is found. matches with case Same as matches , but case sensitive. exactly matches Detects samples that exactly match a regular expression. exactly matches with case Same as exactly matches , but case sensitive. to upper case Re-writes some text in capitals so that it stands out in conclusions.
+Category Expression Description absolute value of Takes the absolute value of a number. as integer Rounds a calculation to the nearest whole number. +, -, , / Sum, difference, product and ratio of two numbers. to the power of Raises one number to the power of another. arithmetic In .
+Calculates the natural (base e) logarithm of a number. log Calculates the logarithm (base 10) of a number. exp Calculates e (Euler's number) to the power of a number. sum across episodes of The total value, across all episodes, of an attribute. <, <=, >, >= Compares two numerical values. comparison <x<< td="">Compares a value (x) with two values at once.</x<<> Compares a value (x) with two values at once. max, min The maximum and minimum values for an attribute, amongst all episodes. mean Average of the numerical values. statistical baseline mean of first analysis values Average of a "window" of values beginning sometime in the past. beginning days ago standard deviation Standard deviation of the numerical values. is, is not, are, are not Compares text values, ignoring case.
+Also compares numeric values for equality. as one line Converts multi-line text to a single line are all the same Identifies sample sequences that all have the same value. has changed since last episode Identifies sample sequences in which there is a change between the current and second-last values. contains, does not contain Analyses text strings for presence or absence of substrings (case insensitive). contains, does not contain Identifies samples that start or end with a particular text fragment (case starts with, ends with insensitive). append Appends the text value of one attribute to another. аррени Appends together the distinct text values across episodes of a single attribute to distinct values of produce a comma separated, alphabetically ordered list.
+Appends together the text values across episodes of a single attribute to produce list of values a list separated by new lines. toxt after Extracts the phrase after a matching phrase. s text after text before and Extracts the phrase before a matching phrase. manipulation part of split by For extracting elements from a list in which elements are separated by a fixed token. tout hotucon text between Extracts the phrase between two phrases. text of between and Extracts the phrase (substring) bounded by two positions in some text. character of at position Extracts the symbol at a given position in a string of text. first match in of Extracts a phrase defined by a regular expression from some text. first match in of calculated Extracts a phrase defined by a regular expression from some text, with the regular per-episode expression itself a calculation. matches Detects samples in which text matching a regular expression is found. matches with case Same as matches , but case sensitive. exactly matches Detects samples that exactly match a regular expression. exactly matches with case Same as exactly matches , but case sensitive. to upper case Re-writes some text in capitals so that it stands out in conclusions. as word Converts small integers to the equivalent words for use in comments.